 Which measure can grow from 5 to 25mm in length!
 They live up to 3 months!

-The synchronized lights of this distinct firefly species is actually not a common feature among other firefly species!
+The synchronized lights of this distinct firefly species are actually not a common feature among other firefly species!

 It’s sad to note that fireflies used to be abundant in Malaysia but development has greatly reduced their numbers.